• Skip to primary navigation

 • Butter – Salted and unsalted butter will both work fine in this tasty recipe.

-• Mayonnaise – Even if you’re not a fan of mayo, give it a shot on a Philly cheesesteak!
+• Mayonnaise – Even if you’re not a fan of mayo, give it a shot on a Philly cheesesteak.
 The added creaminess is super tasty.
+It is truly the secret ingredient to a great tasting Philly cheesesteak.

 • Beef seasoning – Our Gimme Some Grilling beef seasoning is the perfect Philly cheese steak seasoning.
-If you don’t have that, your favorite beef seasoning or this homemade steak seasoning (brown sugar, salt, black pepper, garlic powder, smoked paprika, onion powder, chili powder) will work great as well!
+If you don’t have that, your favorite beef seasoning or our homemade steak seasoning (brown sugar, salt, black pepper, garlic powder, smoked paprika, onion powder, chili powder) will work great as well.

 • Green peppers – Sliced green bell peppers are have the perfect sweet-bitter balance, so I recommend only using that or red bell pepper if you are in a pinch.